thecosmicslug/StardewMod-ExpandedFridgeAGAIN/README.md

 Simply place mini fridges in a farm house or cabin with a kitchen and they will be accessible from the kitchen fridge.

-The next day you will find your placed mini fridges moved away from your living space.
+by default the next day you will find your placed mini fridges moved away from your living space.
+This can be disabled in the `config.json` or through `GenericModConfigMenu`.

-(They are placed in the first found free tiles within the house when the day ends so if the mod stops working you should still have your stuff!)
+SMAPI debug commands `FridgeExpanded_ShowFridges` and  `FridgeExpanded_HideFridges` are available if they get stuck.

-It should also work in multiplayer.
+It should also work fine in multiplayer mode.

 ## Requirements:
-- SMAPI 4.0+
+- `SMAPI 4.0+`
-- Stardew Valley 1.6+
+- `Stardew Valley 1.6+`

 ## In-Game Instructions: